Universal Relations for Elastic Hybrid Stars and Quark Stars: Methods

 The static, spherically symmetric background configuration of the elastic HS and QS models is modeled with anisotropic pressure.
-The stress–energy tensor for elastic stars with scalar pressure anisotropy is given by~\cite{Yagi:2015hda}
+The stress-energy tensor for elastic stars with scalar pressure anisotropy is given by~\cite{Yagi:2015hda}

-where $p_r$ ($p_t$) is the radial (tangential) pressure, $u^\alpha$ is the four-velocity, $k^\alpha$ is the unit normal vector in the radial direction orthogonal to $u^\alpha$, and $\Omega_{\alpha\beta}$ is the projection operator onto a two-surface orthogonal to both $u^\alpha$ and $k^\alpha$:
+where $p_r$ ($p_t$) is the radial (tangential) pressure, $u^\alpha$ is the four-velocity, $k^\alpha$ is the unit normal vector in the radial direction orthogonal to $u^\alpha$, and $\Pi_{\alpha\beta}$ is the projection operator onto a two-surface orthogonal to both $u^\alpha$ and $k^\alpha$,

 where $g_{\alpha\beta}$ is the spacetime metric.
-We calculate the compactness $C$ from this background configuration.
-We refer the readers to Appendix~\ref{app: background and perturbation equations} for the details of the corresponding background equations including the modified TOV equations.
+We calculate the stellar compactness $C$ of the stars from this background configuration.
+We refer the readers to Appendix~\ref{app: background and perturbation equations} for the derivation of the corresponding background equations.

-The moment of inertia $I$, tidal deformability $\lambda_2$, and spin-induced quadrupole moment $Q$ of the elastic HS and QS models are obtained by imposing perturbations to the metric up to the second order in slow-rotation or the first order in small tidal deformation.
+The moment of inertia $I$, tidal deformability $\lambda_2$, and spin-induced quadrupole moment $Q$ of the elastic HS and QS models are obtained by imposing perturbations to the metric up to the second order in slow rotation or the first order in small tidal deformation.
 Once again, we refer the readers to Appendix~\ref{app: background and perturbation equations} for the details of the corresponding perturbation equations.
 We next define the following dimensionless quantities:

 where $\chi \equiv J / M^2$ with $J$ being the magnitude of the spin angular momentum, and we study their universal relations.